 - ALWAYS level and stabilize the RV, BEFORE operating your slideout system. - 2.
-Check that your auxiliary battery is fully charged or the RV is connected to shore power.
-Turn off all unnecessary lights to maximize available power. - Close all cabinet doors and drawers. - 4.
-BEFORE extending or retracting: - Check that the interior path of the slideout room is clear of people, pets, furniture, clothing, etc. - Check that the exterior path of the slideout room is free from any obstructions.
+CHECK that your auxiliary battery is fully charged or the RV is connected to shore power. - To maximize available power, turn OFF all unnecessary lights. - 3.
+CLOSE all cabinet doors and drawers. - 4.
+BEFORE extending or retracting the slideout room: - CHECK that the interior path of the slideout room is clear of people, pets, furniture, clothing, etc. - CHECK that the exterior path of the slideout room is free from any obstructions.

-- 5. Inspect the sides, top and bottom of the extended slideout room.
+- 5. INSPECT the sides, top and bottom of the extended slideout room.
 If the outside of the slideout room is wet, wipe it dry before retracting. - 6.
-Clean any water puddles or debris brought inside your RV from slideout operation immediately. - Press and hold the appropriate slide room switch to either IN or OUT, until the room is completely extended or retracted. - DO NOT hold the slide room switch past the point the room is fully extended/retracted or damage may occur. - For the weather seals to be effective, the slideout room MUST be completely extended/retracted. - BEFORE operating your slide systems, review all important safety alerts.
+CLEAN any water puddles or debris brought inside your RV from slideout operation immediately. - PRESS and HOLD the appropriate slide room switch to either IN or OUT, until the room is completely extended or retracted. - DO NOT hold the slide room switch past the point the room is fully extended/retracted or damage may occur. - For the weather seals to be effective, the slideout room MUST be completely extended/retracted. - BEFORE operating your slide systems, review all important safety alerts.